Chapter 33: Human Digestive System

 - Villi and microvilli – increase the surface area of the ileum available for absorption.

-- A good blood supply – enable the products of digestion to be transported away quickly to where they are needed.
+- A good blood capillary network – enables the products of digestion to be transported away quickly to where they are needed.

-- A lymph supply (each villus has a lacteal) – responsible for the abs
+- A lymph supply (each villus has a lacteal) – responsible for the absorption of lipids.

 Structure of a villus: